lmc2179/lmc2179.github.io/drafts/distributional_effects.md

 (Another aside: For this particular problem related to the effects of an email change, we might also look at whether the treatment increased the open rate, or the average order value, or if they went in different directions.
 This is a useful way to decompose the revenue per customer, but we'll avoid it in this discussion since it's pretty email-specific.)

-Before we talk about the quantile function, we can also consider another commonly used tool for inspecting distribution shape, the box-and-whisker plot.
+Before we talk about the quantile function, we can also consider another commonly used tool for inspecting distribution shape, which goes by the thematically-appropriate name of [box-and-whisker plot](https://en.wikipedia.org/wiki/Box_plot).

 ```python
 Q = np.linspace(0.05, .95, 20)